biobakery/humann/humann2/maintenance/metacyc_swissprot_trembl_reference_databases.md

 # Summary of the reference databases

-We have generated two reference databases:
+We have generated a few reference databases:

 1. Reaction  --> [Uniref50/90,Uniref50/90, ..... , Uniref50/90]
 2. Pathway  --> [Organism, Organism, ....., Organism]
+3. Reaction --> [Organism, Organism, ....., Organism]

+# Location of reference databases

+  /n/huttenhower_lab_nobackup/downloads/metacyc/19.1_metacyc_swissprot_trembl_reference_files

 In order to generate these reference databases, we use data both from MetCyc and from UniprotKB.
-Once the data from MetaCyc and UniprotKB is downloaded,  we use two programs to generate the reference databases:
+Once the data from MetaCyc and UniprotKB is downloaded,  we use the following programs to generate the reference databases:

 1. Reaction_to_Uniref5090.py
-2. Map_Pathway_To_Organism.py
+2. Map_Pathway_Or_Reaction_To_Organism_from_Extract.py

 # Download of the databses